 Behavior change must always begin with self-change, the first step of which is self-reflection.
 If this stirs the motivation for self-improvement, the process of behavior change has been launched—but only launched.
-It cannot sustain itself on autopilot for long but requires a persistence that calls for curiosity, exploration, and refinement.
-The payoff is a higher quality of life.
-Individual work typically helps the self—at first—and then has a halo effect that engages others in the process, especially if teamwork becomes a dedicated value along the line of self-improvement.
+It cannot sustain itself on autopilot for long but requires a persistence calling for curiosity, exploration, and refinement.
+A higher quality of life is the payoff.
+Individual work typically helps the self—at first—and then has a halo effect that engages others, particularly if teamwork becomes a dedicated value along the line of self-improvement.
 So, let’s begin this psychological journey!

-Core values include safety, avoiding harm, seeking pleasure while considering consequences, pausing before acting, treating others fairly and justly, nonviolent conflict resolution, attitudes that reflect compassion, mercy, and helping, to name just a few important core values.
-Biases and prejudices can also be considered to contain values, and their content derives from multiple sources: genetics, upbringing, learning, society, culture, and personal choice.
-As a greater sense of self-efficacy is experienced, values may become more refined and nuanced commensurate with one's current life situation and needs.
+Core values include safety, avoiding harm, seeking pleasure while considering consequences, pausing before acting, treating others fairly and justly, nonviolent conflict resolution, attitudes that show compassion, mercy, helping, and justly forgiving a wrong, to name just a few.
+Biases, prejudices, and preferences can also be considered to contain values.
+Their content derives from multiple sources: genetics, upbringing, learning, society, culture, habit and personal choice.
+As a greater sense of self-efficacy is experienced, values may become more consciously considered, decided upon, refined, nuanced, and commensurate with one's current life situation, needs, and culture.

 Rooted in early infantile proclivities/temperament, the adult personality has been the subject of scientific investigation for many decades.
 At this time, the prevailing theory or model is called the “Big Five.”
 It is a descriptive system composed of five factors or domains, all of which every personality has a share, but only one or two of these factors seem to dominate.
 Personality refers to the relatively stable pattern of functionally interrelated processes that include cognition, emotion, interpersonal relatedness, behavior, coping, and emotional defenses.
-Both genders share, at times in different ways, the basic qualities that comprise personality.
+Both genders share, in different ways, the basic qualities that form personality.
 Personality can change.
-This means that features or emphases within one's already structured adult personality organization may become highlighted, refined, and more efficient---with sufficient motivation and intentional work on the self.
+This means that features or emphases within one's already structured adult personality may become highlighted, refined, and more efficient---with enough motivation and intentional work on the self.

 Conscientiousness denotes awareness to details and their follow through.
 It includes being organized, responsible, reliable, watchful, and efficient.
-Tendencies to show self-discipline, act dutifully, demonstrate ethical behaviors, aim for achievement, and demonstrate pre-planned behavior without inordinate impulsivity are outstanding.
+Tendencies to show self-discipline, act dutifully, show ethical behaviors, aim for achievement, and demonstrate pre-planned behavior without inordinate impulsivity are outstanding.
 Underlying themes of being self-directed, motivated, and cooperative (successfully engage in teamwork) appear to drive those who are both agreeable and conscientious.

-Becoming A High Reliability Personality: Action Plan
+Becoming A High-Reliability Personality: Action Plan

-An action plan denotes identifying problems, assigning ownership to a problem solver, setting goals, outlining steps toward goal accomplishment, and charting time lines for tracking progress and resolving problems.
-As mentioned previously, each individual who wishes to change for the better, must at first become his and her own leader, that is, take ownership and accountability for his and her life.
+An action plan denotes identifying problems, assigning ownership to a problem solver, setting goals, outlining steps toward goal accomplishment, and charting timelines for tracking progress and resolving problems.
+As mentioned previously, each individual who wishes to change for the better, must first become his and her own leader, that is, take ownership and accountability for his and her life.
 Next, self-reflection on one’s core values is essential.
 Seeing in what ways these either facilitate or hinder one from attaining a higher quality of life for both self and others is an important metric that reflects success or nonprogress.
 Looking outside the self for guidance, direction, and mentoring from others deemed to have greater expertise is always useful, if not essential to promote further advancement.

-In all these endeavors, good to great communication skills are a needed asset.
+In all these endeavors, good to great communication skills is a needed asset.
 One must pause, think before speaking, speak slowly and meaningfully, pause, listen carefully to the meaning that others are trying to convey, foster informative, cooperative dialogues, ask for clarification when necessary, and give constructive positive feedback.
 The ratio of positive feedback to negative constructive feedback should be 5:1, and always in a tempered, helpful tone.

-Major tools to safeguard a trajectory toward success are 1. maintaining an ongoing sense of conscientiousness: reasonable self-reflection, self-assessment, and self-realignment toward self improvement; and 2. maintaining an agreeable cooperativeness whose aim is mutual team improvement: an embedded social engagement.
+Major tools to safeguard a trajectory toward success are 1. maintaining an ongoing sense of conscientiousness: reasonable self-reflection, self-assessment, and self-realignment toward self-improvement; and 2. maintaining an agreeable cooperativeness whose aim is mutual team improvement: an embedded social engagement.